nlguillemot/SNormTest/README.md

 Example of UNORM (GL_R8) vs SNORM (GL_R8_SNORM) textures in GL.

-Contains:
+In this example program, [main.cpp](main.cpp) contains:

-* Example of UNORM and SNORM textures in OpenGL.
+* An example of using UNORM and SNORM textures in OpenGL.
-* Example of using glTextureView to switch between them.
+* An example of using glTextureView to switch between them.

-* Sample outputs (in this README.)
+There is also sample output in this README.

 # Sample Output